paperless-ngx/paperless-ngx/docs/setup.rst

    this is the default.

 4. Initialise the SQLite database with ``./manage.py migrate``.
+5. Collect the static files for the webserver with ``./manage.py collectstatic``.
-5. Create a user for your Paperless instance with ``./manage.py createsuperuser``.
+6. Create a user for your Paperless instance with ``./manage.py createsuperuser``.
 Follow the prompts to create your user.
-6. Start the webserver with ``./manage.py runserver <IP>:<PORT>``.
+7. Start the webserver with ``./manage.py runserver <IP>:<PORT>``.
    If no specific IP or port is given, the default is ``127.0.0.1:8000`` also known as http://localhost:8000/.
    You should now be able to visit your (empty) installation at `Paperless webserver`_ or whatever you chose before.
 You can login with the user/pass you created in #5.

-7. In a separate window, change to the ``src`` directory in this repo again, but this time, you should start the consumer script with ``./manage.py document_consumer``.
+8. In a separate window, change to the ``src`` directory in this repo again, but this time, you should start the consumer script with ``./manage.py document_consumer``.
-8. Scan something or put a file into the  ``CONSUMPTION_DIR``.
+9. Scan something or put a file into the  ``CONSUMPTION_DIR``.
-9. Wait a few minutes
+10. Wait a few minutes
-10. Visit the document list on your webserver, and it should be there, indexed and downloadable.
+11. Visit the document list on your webserver, and it should be there, indexed and downloadable.

 .. caution::